-Once you’ve gone though the steps to enable eGPU support if required, you can plug the eGPU unit into one of your Thunderbolt 1, 2 or 3 ports.
+Once you’ve gone through the steps to enable eGPU support (if required), you can plug the eGPU unit into one of your Thunderbolt 1, 2 or 3 ports.

-- Once plugged in the eGPU should be automatically recognised by Mojave and an icon will appear in the menu bar like the one in the screen grab below.
-If you can see the icon it mean that the eGPU has been recognised and is ready to go.
+- Once plugged in, the eGPU should be automatically recognised by Mojave and an icon will appear in the menu bar like the one in the screenshot below.
+If you can see the icon, it means that the eGPU has been recognised and is ready to go.
 (This is also the icon you will need to click on to safely disconnect your eGPU unit once you are ready to unplug it.)